akka/akka-http/docs/src/main/paradox/scala/http/common/marshalling.md

 ## Using Marshallers

-In many places througout Akka HTTP, marshallers are used implicitly, e.g. when you define how to @ref[complete](../routing-dsl/directives/route-directives/complete.md) a request using the @ref[Routing DSL](../routing-dsl/index.md).
+In many places throughout Akka HTTP, marshallers are used implicitly, e.g. when you define how to @ref[complete](../routing-dsl/directives/route-directives/complete.md) a request using the @ref[Routing DSL](../routing-dsl/index.md).

 @@@ div { .group-scala }